panoply/syncify/readme.md

 yarn add shopify-sync --dev
 ```

-After installing, you will need to create a  `sync.config.json` file.
+After installing, you will need to create a  `.shopifysync` file.
 This file is used by Shopify Sync and will hold your store API credentials.

-You can generate this using the command line interface by running `yarn sync configure` or  you can create a file in the root of your directory named `sync.config.json`:
+You can generate this using the command line interface by running `yarn sync configure` or  you can create a file in the root of your directory named `.shopifysync`:

 ```json
 {